-The term Remote Monitoring is used to describe the option to manage SAP System, SAP Instances, and Databases hosted on an operating system that is not supported by the Avantra Agent.
-In this case it is possibly to manage the SAP System, SAP Instances, and Databases remotely from a Avantra Agent installed on a different host.
+The term Remote Monitoring is used to describe the option to manage SAP Systems, SAP Instances, and Databases hosted on an operating system that is not supported by the Avantra Agent.
+In this case, it is possible to manage the SAP System, SAP Instances, and Databases remotely from an Avantra Agent installed on a different host.

 We also refer to remote monitoring as agentless monitoring.

-In Avantra Root Cause Analysis works somewhat different.
+In Avantra, Root Cause Analysis works somewhat differently.
 By hierarchical execution of Checks, the potential “Root Causes” are verified first.
 In case these Checks turn to Critical, all other “dependent” Checks turn to Unknown.

 The different system layers